vimscientist69/tmux-for-vscode/README.md

 ![TMUX for VSCode Image](./tmux-for-vscode.png)

-This is an extension that allows you to open TMUX in your VSCode instace without a bunch of steps.
+This is an extension that allows has direct integration of TMUX inside VS Code.
 TMUX is a terminal multiplexer.
 For more information, watch [TMUX in 100 Seconds](https://www.youtube.com/watch?v=vtB1J_zCv8I) by Fireship.

 ## Features